What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{Disc stability}

-A recurring question regarding galactic-scale star formation relations has been in which part of the parameter space they apply -- is there a threshold density below which star formation is negligible?
+A recurring question regarding galactic-scale star formation relations has been in which part of the parameter space they apply -- is there a threshold (surface) density below which the SFR is negligible?
 And if so, by which factor is the SFR reduced?
-The existence of such a threshold is suggested by the sharply truncated H{\sc ii} discs in galaxies, which indicate that beyond a certain galactocentric radius {$\Sigma_{\rm SFR}$ falls off more rapidly than suggested by equations~(\ref{eq:sflaw}--\ref{eq:sflawomega})} \citep{kennicutt89,martin01,bigiel10}. {Note that a radial truncation is absent for the molecular ($N=1$) star formation relation \citep{schruba11}.} The possible physics behind surface density thresholds are extensively discussed by \citet{leroy08}, but we briefly summarize them here.
+The existence of a threshold is suggested by the sharply truncated H{\sc ii} discs in galaxies, which indicate that beyond a certain galactocentric radius $\Sigma_{\rm SFR}$ falls off more rapidly than suggested by equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}) \citep{kennicutt89,martin01,bigiel10}.
+Note that a radial truncation is absent for the molecular ($N=1$) star formation relation \citep{schruba11}.
+The possible physics behind surface density thresholds are extensively discussed by \citet{leroy08}, but we briefly summarize them here.

-{The efficiency of galactic star formation may be} related to the global gravitational (in)stability of star-forming discs -- if the kinematics of a gas disc are such that it can withstand global collapse, star formation is suppressed \citep{toomre64,quirk72,fall80,kennicutt89,martin01}. {There are indications} that the threshold density for gravitational instability not only {applies globally}, but also locally for the spiral arms and the inter-arm regions of M51 \citep{kennicutt07}.
-The density threshold for gravitational instability {in galaxy discs} is based on the \citet{toomre64} $Q$ parameter:
+The efficiency of galactic star formation may be related to the global gravitational (in)stability of star-forming discs -- if the kinematics of a gas disc are such that it can withstand global collapse, star formation is suppressed \citep{toomre64,quirk72,fall80,kennicutt89,martin01}.
+There are indications that the surface density threshold for gravitational instability not only {applies globally}, but also locally for the spiral arms and the inter-arm regions of M51 \citep{kennicutt07}.
+The surface density threshold for gravitational instability in galaxy discs is based on the \citet{toomre64} $Q$ parameter:

-with $\sigma$ the one-dimensional gas velocity dispersion and $\kappa$ the epicyclic frequency, which is a measure for the Coriolis force {in a condensing gas cloud}:
+with $\sigma$ the one-dimensional gas velocity dispersion and $\kappa$ the epicyclic frequency, which is a measure for the Coriolis force in a condensing gas cloud: